nanoos-pnw/NCEI-archiving/README.md

 # NCEI-archiving
 Code, documetation and issue tracking for NANOOS NCEI archiving

-Refer to the excellent NCEI IOOS archiving cookbook documentation: [Archiving your data at NCEI - A Guide for IOOS Regional Association Data Managers](https://sites.google.com/a/noaa.gov/ncei-ioos-archive/cookbook/data-integrity)
+- Refer to the excellent NCEI IOOS archiving cookbook documentation: [Archiving your data at NCEI - A Guide for IOOS Regional Association Data Managers](https://sites.google.com/a/noaa.gov/ncei-ioos-archive/cookbook/data-integrity)
+- [Attribute Conventions Dataset Discovery (ACDD)](http://wiki.esipfed.org/index.php/Category:Attribute_Conventions_Dataset_Discovery).
+This ESIP-hosted site is now the official ACDD documentation.

 ## Other NANOOS or NANOOS-related data archived on NCEI